-Simply add an avocado with lime juice, sea salt, a touch of honey and orange juice in a blender.
+Simply add avocado with lime juice, sea salt, a touch of honey, and orange juice in a blender.
 Blend until the mixture is smooth and liquefied.
-Garnish with fresh lime zest, sea salt around the rim, and a watermelon radish.
+Garnish with fresh lime zest, sea salt around the rim, and watermelon radish.

 You’re left with one festive drink that will woo your dinner guests to the table!

 3. Watermelon Mint Twist

 Watermelon is incredibly hydrating — it’s actually got more water content than most fruits!
 It’s also a great source of electrolytes and has essential nutrients, vitamins, and antioxidants.
 Plus, watermelon takes well to a variety of herbs and is naturally sweet, so you don’t need to add any sweeteners to enhance its flavor.

 I’m partial, but I think my Watermelon Mint Twist is one of the best cocktail recipes out there — and mocktail when you omit the vodka!
 In this recipe, I use watermelon juice and frozen watermelon juice ice cubes for more flavor and presentation.
 The lemon juice and fresh mint tame the sweetness of the watermelon with a hint of bitterness and tart flavor.